 Reolink - Be Prepared, Be Reolink

-Flora Luo1/10/2024
+Flora Luo9/11/2024

 NVR vs DVR: What's the Difference?
 Pros & Cons

 The main difference between NVR and DVR is how they process video data.
 DVR systems process the video data at the recorder, whereas NVR systems encode and process the video data at the camera.
 The NVR is for IP camera recording and the DVR is for analog or coax-based camera recording.
-You may be wondering DVR and NVR, which is better.
+You may be wondering DVR vs NVR, which is better.
 Keep reading and I’ll show you the pros and cons of them.

-The Full Form of NVR
+NVR Full Form

 The full name of NVR is Network Video Recorder.